codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 Think of a way you can expel students without just hiding those divs on the page.
 This would mean when the button is clicked you modify the array of students and pass the new array into your `renderToDom()` function.
 Double hint - put a unique id in the student object when you create them.

 ## Optional Bonus
 - House Colors: The color of the student's card changes depending on which house they were sorted.
-- Card Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)
+- Card Sorting/Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)